-The Castle Transmission Bonds
+The CTI Bonds

-On May 21, 1997, a subsidiary of Castle Transmission, issued (Pounds)125.0 million aggregate principal amount of its 9% Guaranteed Bonds due 2007.
-The Castle Transmission bonds are listed on the Luxembourg Stock Exchange.
+On May 21, 1997, a subsidiary of CTSH, CTI, issued (Pounds)125.0 million aggregate principal amount of its 9% Guaranteed Bonds due 2007.
+The CTI bonds are listed on the Luxembourg Stock Exchange.
+The following is a summary of certain terms of the bonds and is qualified in its entirety by reference to the trust deed dated May 21, 1997 relating to the CTI bonds.

-The Castle Transmission bonds constitute direct, general and unconditional guaranteed obligations of the subsidiary of CTSH and rank equally with all other present and future unsecured and unsubordinated obligations of such subsidiary.
-The Castle Transmission bonds are guaranteed jointly and severally by Castle Transmission and CTSH.
-The Castle Transmission bonds will mature on March 30, 2007.
-Interest on the Castle Transmission bonds is payable annually in arrears on March 30 in each year, the first payment having been made on March 30, 1998.
+The CTI bonds constitute direct, general and unconditional guaranteed obligations of the subsidiary of CTSH and rank pari passu with all other present and future unsecured and unsubordinated obligations of such subsidiary.
+The CTI bonds are guaranteed jointly and severally by CTI and CTSH.
+The CTI bonds will mature on March 30, 2007.
+Interest on the CTI bonds is payable annually in arrears on March 30 in each year, the first payment having been made on March 30, 1998.

-The Castle Transmission bonds may be redeemed at our option in whole or in part, at any time or from time to time, at the greater of their principal and such price as will provide a gross redemption yield 0.5% per annum above the gross redemption yield of the benchmark gilt plus, in either case, accrued and unpaid interest.
+The CTI bonds may be redeemed at our option in whole or in part, at any time or from time to time, at the greater of their principal and such price as will provide a gross redemption yield 0.5% per annum above the gross redemption yield of the benchmark gilt plus, in either case, accrued and unpaid interest.

-Upon the occurrence of a change of control of Castle Transmission, each holder of Castle Transmission bonds has the right to require such subsidiary to purchase all or a portion of such holder's Castle Transmission bonds at a price equal to 101% of the aggregate principal amount, together with accrued and unpaid interest to the date of purchase.
+Upon the occurrence of a put event (as defined in the trust deed), each holder of CTI bonds has the right to require such subsidiary to purchase all or a portion of such holder's CTI bonds at a price equal to 101% of the aggregate principal amount thereof, together with accrued and unpaid interest to the date of purchase.

-The trust deed contains certain covenants, including covenants that limit:

-- (1) indebtedness,

-- (2) restricted payments,

-- (3) distributions from restricted subsidiaries,

-- (4) transactions with affiliates,

-- (5) sales of assets and subsidiary stock,

-- (6) dividend and other payment restrictions affecting restricted subsidiaries, and

-- (7) mergers or consolidations.
+The trust deed contains certain covenants, including covenants that limit: (1) indebtedness, (2) restricted payments, (3) distributions from restricted subsidiaries, (4) transactions with affiliates, (5) sales of assets and subsidiary stock, (6) dividend and other payment restrictions affecting restricted subsidiaries, and (7) mergers or consolidations.